We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 Can I ask for an extension on my assignment deadlines?

-All our assignments are designed on the principle of ‘constructive alignment’, which is to say that assignments are paced throughout the course so that deadlines are set at the point in your training where you are able to complete the assignment set.
+Having said this, all our assignments are designed on the principle of ‘constructive alignment’, which is to say that assignments are paced throughout the course to align with both your stage of development and the content which you are covering at that point.

 How do I submit an assignment?